Kapaemahu: Interpretations

-In arts and culture
+Arts and Culture

 In an effort to restore the stones of Kapaemahu as a permanent reminder of this aspect of Hawaiian history, the original manuscript of the moolelo was used as the basis for an animated film depicting the contributions of the four mahu to healing and the subsequent suppression of their story.
 The animation, titled Kapaemahu, is narrated in the Niihau dialect, the only form of Hawaiian that has been continuously spoken and is the closest to the language that would have been spoken by the healers.
 The film premiered at the Tribeca Film Festival and was shortlisted for an Oscar at the 93rd Academy Awards.
 An historical account of the stones and their story was presented as a PBS documentary titled The Healer Stones of Kapaemahu, which was nationally broadcast on Pacific Heartbeat.
 The Bishop Museum presented an immersive multimedia exhibition, also titled The Healer Stones of Kapaemahu, that explored the relationship of the stones to healing and Oceanic history.
+Elements of the exhibit were subsequently put on permanent display at the Hawaii Convention Center.
+A hula show based on the story, The Return of Kapaemahu, was written and directed by Kumu Patrick Makuakāne and performed on the Kūhiō Beach hula mound, close to the current location of the stones.